lloydkevin/hugo-wd/content/post/2008-06-09-ie-hack-css-centering.md

 ie-css-min-height-hack

 This is how normal people horizontally center block elements using CSS: **You slap on a width** (I mean, that should be obvious enough right?).
-Then you **set the left and right _margins_ to auto**, and VoilÃ , centered!
+Then you **set the left and right _margins_ to auto**, and Voil , centered!

 <pre class="brush: css; title: ; notranslate" title="">body #box {
 	margin: 0 auto;